treasurewild/Witter/README.md

 | /addWit | POST | wit: text
 | /allWits | GET | wit[]: postedBy, dateCreated, text

 ## Testing

 The code has been tested, although there is always room for improvement!
 The tests can be run using the command line by navigating to the frontend and backend folders respectively.
 Tests are run using Jest, Mocha and Chai.
+I would like to improve test coverage, but first I need to do some more research into what and how to test certain features.

 Front end tests: `npm test`